VR-Breakout/3D-Breakout/README.md

 VR Breakout marries old school and new tech.
 It's is a simple 3D Breakout game playable only in VR, tested on HTC Vive Pro 2.
 Developed for CIS5680 at the University of Pennsylvania.

+The source code of this project is available in this repository itself.
+The executable can be found in the Github releases (direct link [here](https://github.com/VR-Breakout/VR-Breakout/releases/tag/v1.0)).

 ## Demo & Trailer
 Demo link TODO
 Trailer link TODO